aws-solutions-library-samples/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

 ## Next Steps

-Once the deployed infrastructure has been validated, or to further optimize the use case, you can implement the infrastructure as part of an LLMOps pipeline, using the following steps:

-1. Using the Cloud9 IDE, open the `app.py` file and comment out the `InfrastructureStack()` section.
-2. Now, uncomment `ToolChainStack()` section, and save the `app.py` file.
-3. Ensure that you are working the correct folder structure:
-    ```bash
-    cd ~/environment/dynamic-npc
-    ```
-4. Deploy the toolchain stack with the following command:
-    ```bash
-    cdk deploy --require-approval never
-    ```
-5. Initialize the `main` branch:
-    ```bash
-    rm -rf .git && \
-    git init --initial-branch=main
-    ```
-6. Add the newly **AWS CodeCommit** repository as the upstream origin, substituting the appropriate `WORKLOAD_NAME`, and `REGION` parameters:
-    ```bash
-    git remote add origin https://git-codecommit.<REGION>.amazonaws.com/v1/repos/<WORKLOAD_NAME>
-    ```
-7. Add the source code to to trigger a CI/CD/CT pipeline execution.
-    ```bash
-    git add -A

-    git commit -m "Initial commit"

-    git push --set-upstream origin main
-    ```

-Make any code changes to subsequently optimize the guidance for your use case.
-Committing these changes will trigger a subsequent continuous integration, and deployment of the deployed production stack.

->__NOTE:__ Review the [Continuous Tuning using FMOps](https://catalog.us-east-1.prod.workshops.aws/workshops/90992473-01e8-42d6-834f-9baf866a9057/en-US/5-continuous-tuning) section of the **Operationalize Generative AI Applications using LLMOps** workshop for a step-by-step guide to implementing continuous fine-tuning of a foundation model for the use case.
+Review the [Continuous Tuning using FMOps](https://catalog.us-east-1.prod.workshops.aws/workshops/90992473-01e8-42d6-834f-9baf866a9057/en-US/5-continuous-tuning) section of the **Operationalize Generative AI Applications using LLMOps** workshop for a step-by-step guide to implementing continuous fine-tuning of a foundation model for the use case.